Brucephalus/Textbooks/Prosocial.md

 Being principled isn’t about being passive.
 It’s about being _precise_.
 It means you’re not tossed around by every mood, meme, or man with an attitude.
 You don’t flail to feel strong.
 You _decide_ to be strong—and then you _act like it_.

-Expansion of Topic **8.1.1.2 Ego Wants a Reaction—Principles Demand Discipline** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.1.2 Ego Wants a Reaction—Principles Demand Discipline

 Ego thrives on attention.
 It pushes you to prove yourself to people who don’t matter.
 It tricks you into thinking that winning the moment is the same as winning the war.
 But principle?
 Principle plays the long game.
 It doesn’t care about applause.
 It cares about alignment.
 About whether your actions match the man you say you are.